Hovercraft-Studio/oversite/server/README.md

 - Debug components for AppStore - health-check components for camera feeds, etc
   - True/false or (0/1) option
 - Vite Dashboard
-  - Filter fast moving eventd with a search term
-    - Replace heartbeat filter with search term - could still have a toggle to add/remove from filter list
   - Design
     - Add button to clear store w/confirmation modal
     - icons should be svg with colors based on pico theme